sandeepraju/archived.sandeepraju.github.io/_posts/2013-08-05-ssh-connection-timeout.md

 <!-- more -->

 The solution involved configuring ssh on either the client machine or on the server.
-The basic reason why ssh times out is becasue the ssh server expects a _sign-of-life_ signal from your client at regular intervals.
+The basic reason why ssh times out is because the ssh server expects a _sign-of-life_ signal from your client at regular intervals.

 Add the following configuration on the `~/.ssh/config` file in you client(local) system.